joeyespo/gesso.js/README.md

 Usage
 -----

-1. Initialize a new package and add Gesso as a dependency
+1. Initialize a new package and add the Gesso runtime as a dependency:

     ```bash
     $ npm init